davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 ##### Array Basics

 C has array support, but unlike Java, arrays in C are not considered objects.
-That means we don't have that nice `array.length` field, for instance, to tell us the length of an array, so it is the programmer who must always keep track of, and pass along, each array's size.
+C's arrays are even more fundamental.
+That means there's no `new` keyword.
+Also, we don't have that nice `array.length` field to tell us the length of an array, so it is the programmer who must always keep track of, and pass along, each array's length.
+Curiously, there's also no memory protection.
+You may be able to access out of bounds elements, without an exception being thrown (there are no such thing as "exceptions" in C!), which is not a good thing!

 - The syntax to create an array is: